The Tower of Lies: Plot

 Jan (Lon Chaney) is a Swedish farmer and Glory (Norma Shearer) is his beloved daughter.
 When she was a child, she and her father used to role-play being the Emperor and Empress of Portugallia, a fairy tale land where dreams come true, and a neighboring farm boy named August would play the Prince.
-Glory grows up to be a beautiful young woman, and both August and Jan's vile landlord Lars (Iam Keith) vie for her attention.
+Glory grows up to be a beautiful young woman, and both August and Jan's vile landlord Lars (Ian Keith) vie for her attention.

 Jan incurs some debts he cannot pay, and to save him from bankruptcy, his daughter temporarily moves to the big city supposedly to get a job (finally allowing Lars to lead her into prostitution).
 After a time, the landlord tells Jan his daughter has succeeded in paying off his debts, but will not tell him how she earned the money.
 Realizing that his daughter has been selling herself to help him avoid bankruptcy, Jan's mind slowly begins to unravel.
 Years pass and his daughter never returns to the farm, and every day Jan waits down by the riverboat hoping she will come home.

 Eventually she does return to him, but by this time, Jan's mind has snapped and he actually believes that he is the Emperor of Portugallia and she is his Empress.
 Jan has taken to wearing a strange military uniform and a circus hat, and his hair and long beard have all turned gray (see photo).
 Glory's fine attire leads the villagers to believe that she has been living as a prostitute and they demand she leave town.
 Only August is willing to stand by her and protect her honor.

 Glory boards the local steamboat at the docks in order to leave town, and her father follows her, falling off the pier in his haste and drowning.
 When the ship's captain throws the boat into reverse in an attempt to save Jan, Lars (who is taunting Glory from the ship's deck) is thrown into the paddlewheel and crushed to death.
 Glory winds up marrying August and settling down in town with him.